Daryapur: Demographics

 According to the 2011 India Census, Daryapur Banosa is a Municipal Council city in the district of Amravati, Vidarbha.
 The city of Daryapur Banosa is divided into 20 wards in which elections are held every 5 years.
 The Daryapur Banosa Municipal Council has a population of 36,463 people out of which 18,590 are males while 17,873 are females as per a report released by the 2011 India Census.

 The population of children aged 0–6 is 10.3% (3769) of total population of Daryapur, Banosa.
 According to municipal council the female sex ratio is 961 though the state average is 929.
 Moreover, the child sex ratio is around 866 as compared to Maharashtra state average which is 894.
 The literacy rate of Daryapur Banosa city is 89.74% higher than the state average of 82.34%.
 Specifically, male literacy is around 92.68% while the female literacy rate is 86.72%.

 Daryapur Banosa Municipal Council accounts to a total administration over 7,625 houses to which it supplies basic amenities like water and electricity.
 Water supplied to houses come from Shahanur dam which does not require electricity, and works completely on gravitational energy.
 Daryapur and Anjangaon hold records in the Limca book for supplying water without electricity.
 It is also authorized to build roads within Municipal Council limits and impose taxes on properties coming under its jurisdiction.

 About

 Daryapur (Banosa) is a city and a municipal council in Amravati district in the state of Maharashtra, India.
 Daryapur is situated on the bank of the Chandrabhaga river.
-The town derives its name from Darya Imad Shah the 3rd independent Kings of Berar (AD 1526–1560) who founded Daryapur.
+The town derives its name from Darya Imad Shah the 3rd imadshahi ruler of Berar sultanate (AD 1526–1560) who founded Daryapur.